 In brief: eBay’s app is easy to use for both buyers and sellers – it’s so much faster to list items on your mobile than on your laptop, and buyers can indulge in bidding wars when they’re out and about.
 This helpful resource also gives you great insight into eBay offers and deals.

 For sellers, there are so many item specifics available in the listing pages, meaning you can describe your preloved clothing in great detail.
 The ability to receive push notifications when someone’s paid or placed a bid means it’s easy to stay on top of your activity.
+Besides, there are tools like this eBay fee calculator that can help sellers determine how much they’ll pay in fees, which can be helpful when putting up prices for listings.

 eBay’s website features ‘Collections’, curated shopping lists based upon fashion trends and other themes.
 This is absent in the app version, which is a shame as it’s great for shopping inspiration.